Social | Talent creativity

 • GoFluent

 BSEMEA launched GoFluent in February 2023.
-BSEMEA offers free online language courses to all employees (including operators and contractors) to allow them to develop their language skills in various 12 languages.
-Employees have spent more than 4,000 hours for language learning in 2023.
+BSEMEA offers free online language courses to all employees (including operators and contractors) to allow them the opportunity to develop and practice their language skills in 19 different languages.
+Employees have spent more than 3,500 hours on language learning in 2024.

 • Mentoring